Green tea has a very long history, and it is not exactly known when and how or who found green tea in its original form.

 1. Weight loss – Weight loss is definitely in, especially if you are overweight.
 There are so many methods and programs for losing weight, but some of them are not good for you and it could cause unwanted side effects.

-Don’t expect miracles because in order to lose weight, you also have to change your diet habits.
-There are not enough evidence of huge benefits of green tea for losing weight.
+Don’t expect miracles because, in order to lose weight, you also have to change your diet habits.
+There are not enough evidence of the huge benefits of green tea for losing weight.

 2. Cancer prevention – Polyphenols in green tea can decrease tumor growth according to National Cancer Institute based on animal studies.

-Some case studies shows that green tea can decrease risk of lung, prostate, ovarian, esophageal, prostate and skin cancer, but more researches are needed to confirm this.
+Some case studies show that green tea can decrease the risk of lung, prostate, ovarian, esophageal, prostate and skin cancer, but more researches are needed to confirm this.

-3. Heart disease and green tea – Heart and cardiovascular diseases are one of the dangerous diseases in 21th century.
+3. Heart disease and green tea – Heart and cardiovascular diseases are one of the dangerous diseases in the 21st century.

-Drinking green tea can reduce risk of these diseases according to numerous studies.
-This is because green tea has positive effect of heart and blood vessels.
+Drinking green tea can reduce the risk of these diseases according to numerous studies.
+This is because green tea has a positive effect of heart and blood vessels.